philc/book-notes/business/zero to one - peter thiel.md

   so you won't find them in this book.
 But there are two general kinds of good answers: answers about your mission and answers about your team."
   * "Be the Google of 1999, not the Google of 2014" when pitching candidates.
-* "Great companies have secrets: specific reasons for success that other people don't see."
-  Cleantech companies based their plans on excitement and broadly recognized need for clean energy, not an actual, specific secret insight.

 ## Preface